phewi/convert-fdf-sounds-to-arma3/readme.md

 `python3 converta2toa3.py --input <directory> --output <directory>`

+...or configure the folders in runall.py and run it

 # TODO

 - [x] Use args for input and output instead of hardcoding them